 Ying Chen, Department of Oncology, Affiliated Second Hospital of Nantong University, Nantong 226001, Jiangsu Province, China

-Author contributions: Yao M, Yang JL, and Wang DF contributed equally to this work and wrote the first draft of the paper; Wang L and Chen Y performed literature search for the manuscript; Yao M and Yao DF revised the manuscript and edited all drafts of the paper; all authors approved the final version of the manuscript.
+Author contributions: Yao M, Yang JL, and Wang DF contributed equally to this work and wrote the first draft of the paper; Wang L and Chen Y performed the literature search for the manuscript; Yao M and Yao DF revised the manuscript and edited all drafts of the paper; all authors approved the final version of the manuscript.

 Supported by the National Natural Science Foundation of China, No. 81673241 and No. 31872738; and Nantong S&T Development Plan, No. MS12020021, and No. MS12019016.